-Anyway, he’s excited and anxious in equal measure about the flight (which is completely natural) but is just plain excited about the journey we need to take to get there.
+Anyway, he’s excited and anxious in equal measure about flying in a jumbo jet (which is completely natural) but is just plain excited about the journey we need to take to get there.

 Originally, I was going to drive to the airport.
 Easy.
 But I am not a fan of Sydney traffic nor driving in the rain nor paying exorbitant fees for the privilege of parking at the airport for a few hours so we thought it might be best to drive to Hornsby and catch the train to the airport from there.

 Good plan.
 Except there’s trackwork on the line.
 So we will be driving in the car to Hornsby, then hopping on a train to Central, then catching a bus to the airport, then boarding a plane for a quick flight around the city, before heading back to the terminal and following the process on the return journey home.

 Yes, people, our very own version of the classic farce, “Planes, Trains and Automobiles”….

 But while this could be seen to be a negative, I’m grateful for the opportunity to share a genuine adventure with my son and the chance to spend some real time with him.

 I’m grateful too, to the generous souls who have made this adventure possible.

 Qantas, who have had a bad rap recently, are simply wonderful to donate a plane, crew and groundstaff to allow kids with special needs to experience the joy of a trip in a jumbo jet.